 Advanced Xbox Live sandboxes

-Note This article explain advanced usage of sandboxes and is mainly applicable to large gaming studios which have multiple teams and complex permissions requirements.
-If you are part of the Xbox Live Creators Program or an ID@Xbox developer, it is recommended to look at the Xbox Live Sandboxes Intro
+This article explains advanced usage of sandboxes and is mainly applicable to large gaming studios which have multiple teams and complex permissions requirements.
+If you are instead part of the Xbox Live Creators Program or the ID@Xbox Program, see Xbox Live Sandboxes overview.

 The Xbox Live sandbox provides an entire private environment for development.
-This document explains what sandboxes are, why they exist, how they apply to publishers, and how they impact internal Xbox teams.
-The audience for this document is publishers who build Xbox One content and use sandboxes.
+This article explains what sandboxes are, why they exist, how they apply to publishers, and how they impact internal Xbox teams.
+The audience for this article is publishers who build Xbox One (or later) content and use sandboxes.

 In Xbox Live, there is only a single production environment where all prerelease (in-development and beta), certification, and retail content resides.

 Content isolation is the way to ensure that there are no publisher content leaks in production.
 At its core, content isolation ensures that any principal user, device, or title that requests permission to access a resource (a title or a service) has been authorized to access the resource.
 With content isolation, partitions are divided into sandboxes where title or service data is stored; authorization policies are defined within the scope of a sandbox.

 Sandboxes are a way to partition data that is in production.

 With Xbox 360-era services, PartnerNet and ProductionNet are two distinct environments.

 With Xbox One (or later) era services, a single production environment contains n distinct virtual environments, where each virtual environment is called a sandbox.

 Because there is a single production environment for all content, sandboxes are actually unique virtual environments where data generated in one environment cannot cross over to another environment.